arktypeio/arktype/README.md

 If you're using TypeScript, you'll need at least `4.8`

 _Note: This package is under active development.
 APIs have largely stabilized, but may still change prior to our upcoming 1.0-beta release.
-Stay tuned!🛶_
+Stay tuned!⛵_

 ### Your first type